Introduction and Overview

 - Bethany Chirico, CMP, CAE

-Our Mission: Empowering those who apply scientific knowledge to protect all workers from occupational hazards.
+Mission - Empowering and advancing those who apply scientific knowledge to protect all workers and their communities from occupational and environmental hazards

-Our Vision: A world where all workers are healthy and safe.
+Vision – A world where all workers and their communities are healthy and safe

 - We prevent illnesses and injuries: AIHA members strive to prevent occupational illness and injury as a fundamental principle of the industrial hygiene and related occupational and environmental health and safety professions.